 While the project itself is cost-effective, you have to remember that there are other factors involved besides the toilet.
 You’re going to need to figure out building materials for new walls so that your bathroom looks complete.

 You’re more than likely not going to have the option of building a window inside the bathroom, so you need to consider the lighting requirements of your new space and the wiring that may be required.
 Finally, an exterior wall gives you the ability to install a vent.

 A professional contractor will give you advice and explain the best way to approach your project.
-Whether you want the toilet under the stairs, in the basement or in the garage, your contractor will walk you through the steps to make sure your dream becomes a reality.
-That’s why you reach out to Tandem Contracting, a group of experienced professionals who get the job done right.
-Give us a call at 973-864-3100 or fill out the online contact form so we can get started on your project.
+Whether you want the toilet under the stairs, in the basement, or in the garage, your contractor will walk you through the steps to make sure your dream becomes a reality.
+That’s why you reach out to professional bathroom remodelers to get the job done right.